New York Gilbert and Sullivan Players: 2000–present

-For their recent New York seasons, NYGASP has generally programmed about three G&S operas, one or two of which are drawn from the "Big Three" (Pinafore, Pirates or Mikado) and at least one of which is one of the less often seen Savoy operas.
+For their 21st century New York seasons, NYGASP has generally programmed about three G&S operas, one or two of which are drawn from the "Big Three" (Pinafore, Pirates or Mikado) and at least one of which is one of the less often seen Savoy operas.
 In 2007, NYGASP presented, at City Center, a performance of The Rose of Persia, a comic opera by Sullivan and Basil Hood that had not been performed by a professional company for over seventy years.
 NYGASP continues to present broadly traditional productions of Gilbert and Sullivan, usually with a number of topical references added in.
 In their Pirates production, for instance, at one point the company performs a kick-line parody of A Chorus Line.
 But mostly they stay close to Gilbert's libretti.